HPainhas/Static-Web-Site-Design/README.md

 Make sure you have [git](https://git-scm.com/) and [Ruby 2.5.1](https://ruby-doc.org/) installed.
 Refer to the links on how to install them.

 ### Installation
-Clone the repo using
+Clone the repo using:
 ```
 $ git clone https://github.com/HPainhas/Static-Web-Site-Design
 ```

-Install required gems by executing the following command
+Install required gems by executing the following command:
 ```
 $ bundle install
 ```
-If the running version of Bundler (1.16.4) is older than the version that created the lockfile (1.16.5), upgrade to the latest version of Bundler by running the following command
+If the running version of Bundler (1.16.4) is older than the version that created the lockfile (1.16.5), upgrade to the latest version of Bundler by running the following command:
 ```
 $ gem install bundler
 ```